rajiprem72/Sam-Marbles-and-Granites-Website/README.md

 ## 📄 License

-This project has been developed exclusively for **Sam Marbles & Tiles**.
+This project has been developed exclusively for **Sam Marbles & Granites**.

 ---